How to change the hostname on Linux

 Managing the pretty hostname

-The settings tool opens in a window.
-The About section of the window provides information about the system.
-This information includes the hostname.
+The Settings tool opens in a window.
+The About section provides information about the system, including the hostname.

 To verify it, set the pretty hostname to 'This is My #### Linux & System####'.